Azure/bicep-registry-modules/avm/res/service-fabric/cluster/README.md

 ### Parameter: `clientCertificateThumbprints`

 The list of client certificates referenced by thumbprint that are allowed to manage the cluster.
+Cannot be used if the clientCertificateCommonNames parameter is used.

 - Required: No
 - Type: array